8 Best Sewing Machines for Monogramming Everything

 - Design Import: None

-EverSewn isn’t as well-known as a sewing machine brand as Brother, but it comes with a loyal following.
-They produce technologically advanced products at affordable prices.
+EverSewn isn’t as well-known as Brother as a sewing machine brand, but it has a loyal following for its technologically advanced products at affordable prices.

 This is the sewing machine my Mom currently uses, and she loves it!
 It’s got two basic alphabet fonts with, as you guessed it, minimal editing capabilities.
 But, it will be perfect for small lettering.